sai-zack-dev/query-based-intelligence-visualization/README.md

 ## 🧠 Overview

 **QBIV** is a cross-platform business intelligence (BI) desktop app built for non-technical users and small teams.
-It enables users to query structured data from databases or files using **natural language** or **form-based SQL**, then visualize the results in rich, interactive charts and dashboards.
+It enables users to query structured data from databases using **natural language** or **form-based SQL**, then visualize the results in rich, interactive charts and dashboards.

 ---

 ## 🚀 Features

-- 🔌 **Connect to MySQL / Import CSV & Excel**
+- 🔌 **Easy connect to MySQL database**
 - 🤖 **AI Query Builder**: Natural language to SQL
-- 🧱 **Form-Based SQL Builder**: Drag-and-drop simplicity
+- 🧱 **Form-Based SQL Builder**: Build SQL queries using interactive form controls (checkboxes, dropdowns, inputs) — no need to write code
-- 📊 **Chart Generator**: Bar, line, area, and dual-axis charts
+- 📊 **Chart Generator**: Bar, line, area, and pie charts
 - 📋 **Dashboard System**: Save, arrange, and share charts
-- 🔒 **Offline-First**: Full functionality without internet
+- 🔒 **Offline-First**: Works offline for almost all features (only the AI-powered SQL generation requires internet)
 - 🌐 **Cross-Platform**: Runs on **Windows**, **macOS**, and **Linux**

 ---